Acizza/mal-rs/README.md

 # mal-rs [![Crates.io](https://img.shields.io/crates/v/mal.svg)](https://crates.io/crates/mal) [![Documentation](https://docs.rs/mal/badge.svg)](https://docs.rs/mal)
-The purpose of this library is to provide high-level access to the MyAnimeList API.
-It currently allows you to add, update, delete, search for, and read entries from a user's anime and manga list.
+The purpose of this library is to provide high-level access to the [MyAnimeList](https://myanimelist.net) API.

+At the time of writing, all features of the API are implemented, which include:
+* Adding, updating, removing, and reading entries from a user's anime and manga list
+* Searching for anime and manga by name
+* Getting misc. info and statistics from a user's anime and manga list
+* Verifying user credentials

 # Usage
 By default, the library builds with support to access a user's anime and manga list.